MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 > <video width="100%" controls>
   <source src="https://s3.amazonaws.com/mgwu-misc/SA2015/AddToolbar.mp4" type="video/mp4">

-We also want to connect `Note Display View Controller` to our original `Dashboard View Controller` so that when a row is selected, we can display our note.
+We also want to connect *Note Display View Controller* to our original *Dashboard* so that when a row is selected, we can display our note.

 > [action]
-> Connect (Ctrl-Drag) your `Dashboard View Controller` to the `Note Display View Controller`, and select a manual "show" segue.
+> Connect (Ctrl-Drag) your *Dashboard* to the *Note Display View Controller*, and select a manual "show" segue.

 ![image](manual_segue.png)